 There are situations in which you might become incapable of making your own decisions about your well-being or your property.
-This could be the case, for example, if you fell ill with Alzheimer's.
+Falling ill with Alzheimer’s, for example, might mean you could not make these decisions.

 There is a legal test to decide if someone is really incapable of making these decisions.
-To learn more, see our article Incapacity.
+To learn more, consult our article Incapacity.

 To make sure your choice about where you want to live is respected as much as possible should you become incapacitated, you can start by speaking to family members about your wishes.

-You can also create a legal document called a "protection mandate" (used to be called "mandate in case of incapacity").
+You can also create a legal document called a protection mandate (used to be called mandate in case of incapacity).
 This document lets you choose in advance who you would like to make decisions about your well-being and property if you become unable to make these decisions yourself.
-The person you choose is called a "mandatary".
-(You can choose more than one person.)

 If you are unable to make decisions for yourself and don’t have a mandate, someone close to you will be named by a court to take decisions on your behalf.
 If no one suitable is available, other legal mechanisms come into play.
 To learn more, see our article Protective Supervision.